ndvinh98/Phone-Recommendation-System/README.md

 Data was crawled from https://www.thegioididong.com/ Using 3 different models : RNN, SVM, NaiveBayes to classify

+For more details about training model, look at the notebook in 'Training' directory

 # Front-end
 ## 1. Install package:
 Run command at ./phone-recommendation-frontend: `yarn`